damdoy/opengl_examples/README.md

 - Tessellation shader: implement the level of detail directly in a shader

 ## How to build
-All these examples are made to run on a moderately powerful laptop (Intel HD Graphics 620 Intel core i7-7500U 8GB Ram)
+All of these examples have been tested on the following hardware:

+- Intel HD graphics 620

-There were compiled on a Linux Mint 18.1, the needed libraries are the following:
+There were compiled on a Linux Mint 20, the needed libraries are the following:

-- glfw2 2.7.9
+- glfw 3.3.2
-- glew 1.13.0
+- glew 2.1.0
 - devIl 1.7.8
+- glm 0.9.9.7

 Create a `build` folder in the example you want to build, then from the `build` folder, `cmake ..` to populate it and `make` to build the example